Tuuliayr/Maschinenringe-Refill-Managment/README.md

 ### Built with

-Coded with JavaScript, the main framework being [React.js](https://reactjs.org/) for front-end development.
+Coded with JavaScript, the main framework being [React.js](https://reactjs.org/) for frontend development.
 The reasoning for choosing React is the client's specification to be able to use the product both on mobile and desktop.

 Deployed with [AWS Amplify](https://aws.amazon.com/amplify/).